StepanNazar/city-report/README.md

 - Pin posts(reports) on a map with geographic markers tied to specific locations.
 - Browse a feed of posts (supports pagination).
-- Filter posts by localities (towns, neighborhoods).
+- Filter posts by localities (cities, towns, villages).
 - Create posts with text, location, and optional attached photos.
 - Post solutions to reports, with optional photos.
 - Post's authors can approve solutions that resolved the problem.